hwschuur/hwschuur.github.io/_pages/work.md

 Popular publications
 --------------------

+[Adding Soul to the System: Our Strive for DevOps Significance][devopsdays2024].
+DevOpsDays Amsterdam, 2024.

 [Be More than a Product Owner — Start Product Thinking][bemorethanapo].
 Medium, 2023.

 Manifesto for a Product Mindset in Agile Development.
 [Tweakers Developers Summit][tweakers2022] and [DevOpsDays Amsterdam][devopsdays2022], 2022.
 Conference talks.